WeebzSlayer/mod-diablo-core/README.md

 *   **💥 Cleave System (Dynamic AOE):**
     *   Every damage-dealing spell or strike has a **30% chance** to trigger a Cleave.
     *   Deals **50% of the original damage** to all enemies within **8 yards**.
-    *   *Visuals:* Uses in-game spell effects to signify the blast.
+    *   *Visuals :* Uses in-game spell effects to signify the blast.

 *   **🏃 ARPG Movement:**
     *   Players receive a passive **+20% movement speed** boost automatically upon login.